 - Can I volunteer to work on Wolf Run Trail?

 The westerly trail head is located in historic downtown Mazomanie, at the eastern end of Crescent Street.
 The trail runs alongside the recently restored lower Black Earth Creek to the Wisconsin Heights Schools campus on US Highway 14.
-When the trail is completed, the easterly trailhead will be at the south parking lot of Wisconsin Heights High School accessible from Olson Road.
+The easterly trail head is at the south parking lot of Wisconsin Heights High School accessible from Olson Road.

 Pedestrian activities, human-powered cycling, inline and roller skating, skateboarding and human-powered scooters, walking of leashed pets, cross-county skiing, snowshoeing, and snowmobiling during winters months with adequate snow cover all are permitted on Wolf Run Trail.

 The following uses are prohibited on the Wolf Run Trail:

 ● Motorized vehicles of any kind with the exception of snowmobiles and devices required by mobility-impaired persons as may be required by the Americans with Disabilities Act (ADA) or vehicles used for maintenance or operational activities for the Trail

 ● Walking of unleashed pets

 ● Any other uses prohibited in a school zone by the Wisconsin Heights School District including, but not limited to, alcohol use and possession of weapons.